 DISCUSSION:

 The protocol described here demonstrates that hippocampal slices obtained from adult and aging mice can remain healthy and viable for many hours after cutting.
-The protocol is appropriate for patch-clamp recordings, as well as long-lasting field-recordings in the CA1 regions.
+The slices prepared using this protocol are appropriate for patch-clamp recordings, as well as long-lasting field-recordings in the CA1 regions.

 There are two critical steps in this protocol.
 First step is the transcardial perfusion step with an ice-cold solution.
 Fast clearance of blood is signaled by rapid change of liver color.
 Extracted brain should be off-white in color.
-If the brain remains pink, it means that systemic blood was not replaced with the cold aCSF, and the drop in body temperature was not achieved.
+If the brain remains pink, it means that systemic blood was not replaced with the cold NMDG-aCSF, and the drop in body temperature was not achieved.
 This could be caused by improper placement of the needle into the heart, or because the heart was punctured through.
 Brains from poorly perfused mice should not be used for slicing.
 The second critical step is the use of NMDG as a sodium ion substitute.
 A well-known earlier variation of the protocol that successfully uses sucrose as substitute for Na+ in rat brains10,31 does not produce sufficiently healthy hippocampal slices in mice (also see Ting et al.13).
 The use of NMDG as a sodium ion substitute is critical for mouse hippocampal slices.

-While we get reliably good hippocampal slices for electrophysiology using the described protocol, the hippocampal preparation from adult and aging animals remains challenging.
+While healthy hippocampal slices are reliably obtained using the described protocol, the hippocampal preparation from adult and aging animals remains challenging.
 Its difficulty also changes with different mouse lines and genetic backgrounds.
-Potential modifications to consider are NMDG-aCSF and recovery-aCSF additives like taurine, D-serine, or N-acetylcysteine (NAC) that could augment neuronal and synaptic function13,29, increase oxygenation29, as well as Cl- ion substitutions during perfusion and cutting32.
+Potential modifications to consider are additives to NMDG-aCSF and recovery-aCSF solutions like taurine, D-serine, or N-acetylcysteine (NAC), that could augment neuronal and synaptic function13,29, increase oxygenation29.
+Substitution of Cl- ions should also be considered during perfusion and cutting32.
 Use of an interface recovery chamber is another way to maintain increased oxygenation, which is especially relevant for long-term plasticity field-recordings.
 The described recovery chamber (Figure 1C) is modifiable for that purpose (e.g., a culture insert dish that is moistened from below by aSCF, could substitute the submerged mesh).
-The slice-cutting step using sapphire or ceramic blades instead of steel ones, in combination with microtomes designed to minimize the vertical vibration (e.g., zero-z in Leica VT1200S), is another modifiable step.
-It could further improve the quality of the slice surface as the sharp blades decrease tissue compression exacerbated by heavy myelination of white matter around hippocampus.
+Replacing steel blades with sapphire or ceramic blades could decrease tissue compression exacerbated by heavy myelination of white matter around hippocampus; this in turn could further improve the quality of neurons near the slice surface.
+Using microtomes designed to minimize the vertical vibration (e.g., zero-z in Leica VT1200S), is another modifiable step.

-This protocol is applicable to any brain region of interest, with appropriate modifications in cutting angles.
-Different brain regions are sensitive to hypoxia to different degrees.
-Thus, the stringency of the slice preparation protocol will matter.
-In fact, a protocol that uses NMDG-aSCF has been reported for adult mouse neocortex and striatum slice preparations13,20.
-This set of protocols uses an NMDG-aCSF recipe that is not sodium-free (it contains 30 mM NaHCO3)20, a potentially critical factor for regions as susceptible to hypoxia as hippocampus.
-Moreover, transcardial perfusion has been conducted with NMDG-aCSF at room temperature13.
-As discussed above, without lowering the body temperature via cold transcardial perfusion, the ATP levels will drop to about 20% of normal value within a minute4,7.
-This loss of ATP could be hard to recover in brains from aging animals.
-It follows then that re-introduction of Na+ ions with regular aCSF during the recovery step will result in more cytotoxic edema.
+Other brain regions could be sliced using the protocol described here, with appropriate modifications in cutting angles.
+In addition, the stringency of the slice preparation can be adjusted, as different brain regions are sensitive to hypoxia to different degrees..
+A protocol that uses an NMDG-aSCF has been reported for adult mouse neocortex and striatum slice preparations13,20; it uses an NMDG-aCSF that contains 30 mM NaHCO3 (i.e. it is not Na+-free)20, and in some instances transcardial perfusion is with NMDG-aCSF at room temperature13.
+However, for a region as susceptible to hypoxia as hippocampus, using Na+-free NMDG-aCSF and ice-cold transcardial perfusion could make a critical difference.